Abhinandan-Kushwaha/react-native-gifted-charts/docs/BarChart/BarChartProps.md

 | hideOrigin             | Boolean             | To hide the y Axis label at origin (i.e. 0)                                        | false                  |
 | labelWidth             | number              | Width of the Label text appearing below the bar (under the X axis)                 | barWidth               |

-**Note** If you are setting yAxisSide to 'right', make sure to specify the width of fthe chart, using the `width` prop
+**Note** If you are setting yAxisSide to 'right', make sure to specify the width of the chart, using the `width` prop

 ReferenceConfigType has following properties-